SWEET Lab

 Exchange Students

-Diyi Liu, Visiting student 2023 (PhD student @ Oxford Internet Institute, now a postdoc at University of Copenhagen)
+Diyi Liu, Visiting PhD student from Oxford Internet Institute (now a postdoc @ University of Copenhagen)